Board of Directors

 ExxonMobil Corporation and its affiliates have been contributing to the progression of Nonwovens for over 50 years.
 The Corporation currently supplies the Nonwovens Industry with differentiated products and application innovation through its ExxonMobil Product Solutions Company, a division which includes one of the largest chemical companies in the world and holds leadership positions in some of the largest-volume and highest-growth commodity chemical products. www.exxonmobil.com

-Jodi Russell has spent 25 years leading global innovation across multiple categories in the consumer-packaged goods industry.
+Jodi Russell has spent 28 years leading global innovation across multiple categories in the consumer-packaged goods industry.
 She began her career at P&G after graduating from the University of California, Berkeley with a B.S.
-Chemical Engineering, and has continued for 20 years at Clorox creating consumer-winning products in Cleaning, Foods, Litter, Trash, Natural Personal Care and Water Filtration.
+Chemical Engineering, and has continued for over 23 years at Clorox creating consumer-winning products in Cleaning, Foods, Litter, Trash, Natural Personal Care and Water Filtration.
 Ms. Russell is an innovation leader, with a proven track record of driving profitable growth, with current R&D responsibility for >$2B product portfolio including the company’s flagship Clorox Bleach™ and Clorox Disinfecting Wipes™ businesses.
 Ms. Russell excels in setting vision for R&D that leads to breakthroughs and collaborating with industry partners to create leading edge technology for the Clorox global portfolio.

 The Clorox Company (NYSE: CLX) champions people to be well and thrive every single day.
 Its trusted brands, which include Brita®, Burt’s Bees®, Clorox®, Fresh Step®, Glad®, Hidden Valley®, Kingsford®, Liquid-Plumr®, Pine-Sol® and Rainbow Light®, can be found in about nine of 10 U.S. homes and internationally with brands such as Ajudin®, Clorinda®, Chux® and Poett®.
 Headquartered in Oakland, California, since 1913, Clorox was one of the first U.S. companies to integrate ESG into its business reporting, with commitments in three areas: Healthy Lives, Clean World and Thriving Communities.
 Visit thecloroxcompany.com to learn more.